 The amount of discharge varies according to the time of a woman’s menstrual cycle, medications, diet, stress and her state of sexual arousal.

 If the delicate balance in the vagina is upset, organisms normally present in the vagina can multiply at a higher rate than normal.
 Also, the imbalance may make the vagina more susceptible to “invader” organisms which would normally be controlled as they entered the vagina.
 The organisms (bacteria, fungi or protozoa) create waste products which can irritate tissue, cause a change in discharge, an unpleasant odor, itching, burning, redness, painful sex or urination, spotting, and/or swelling.
 If you have these symptoms, you should have an exam to see if you need treatment.

 This fungal organism is normally present, in small and harmless quantities, in the mouth, digestive tract, and vagina.
-When the balance in the vagina is upset (sometimes from taking antibiotics recently) and yeast overgrows, you may notice symptoms: itching, burning, redness or swelling around the vaginal opening.
+When the balance in the vagina is upset yeast may overgrow.
+Things that can upset the vaginal balance include recently taking antibiotics, increased estrogen levels (with pregnancy), having diabetes, or being on a medication that suppresses your immune system.
+Symptoms of a yeast infection can include: itching, burning, redness, or swelling around the vaginal opening.
 Discharge is usually white and thick or clumpy.
 Yeast infections are not usually sexually transmitted.

 Yeast infections are usually treated with vaginal creams or suppositories available “over-the-counter” without a prescription.
 Typically using a 3 day treatment will cure your infection more often than a 1 day treatment.
 Sometimes prescription creams or tablets are prescribed.